Full course description

 What are the benefits of completing this course?

-You’ll gain practical, evidence-based tools to reduce anxiety and depression, improve patient communication and deliver whole-person mental health support in any care setting.
-Led by expert Creighton faculty, this non-credit course is packed with actionable insights and real-world case studies you can apply immediately in your clinical or caregiving role.
+You’ll gain a deeper understanding of heart failure and the skills to apply evidence-based, integrative strategies—like nutrition, movement and stress reduction—to support prevention, improve patient outcomes and promote whole-person care.
+Led by expert Creighton faculty, this noncredit course is packed with actionable insights and real-world case studies you can apply immediately in your clinical or caregiving role.

 Does this course count toward the Applications of Integrative Care Badge or Integrative Care Certificate?